Joh for Canberra

 A "Joh for PM" bumper sticker.
 They were a common sight in Queensland during Bjelke-Petersen's campaign.

 The Joh for Canberra campaign, initially known as the Joh for PM campaign, was an attempt by Queensland National Party premier Sir Joh Bjelke-Petersen to become Prime Minister of Australia.
 The campaign was announced in January 1987 and drew substantial support from Queensland businessmen and some conservative politicians.
 The campaign caused a split in the federal Coalition.
 It did not attract widespread support and collapsed in June 1987.
 The Australian Labor Party, led by Bob Hawke, went on to win the 1987 federal election with an increased majority, gaining its highest-ever number of seats until 2025.
 Bjelke-Petersen came under increasing scrutiny as the Fitzgerald Inquiry gained traction, and was forced out of politics altogether in December 1987.

+As of 2025 this was most recent election where the National and Liberal party would not run with each other in the coalition, and the last time the National party received over 10% of the vote for the House of Representatives.

 The lead-up to the campaign

 Bjelke-Petersen became Premier of Queensland in 1968.
 Although he came close to being ousted from office in 1970, he went on to become the longest-serving premier in Queensland history, and was returned to office convincingly in several elections up to the early 1980s.
 In 1983 and 1984, he had communicated his interest in challenging what he saw as a dangerous push towards socialism within the Hawke Labor government.

 Labor won power at the federal level under Bob Hawke at the 1983 election.
 Bjelke-Petersen and Queensland National Party president Sir Robert Sparkes spearheaded a conservative backlash against Hawke, based in Queensland.
 The aim of movement was to "dismantle Labor's 'socialist' legislation, including Medicare, to support Queensland-style free enterprise and to introduce a flat-tax system".
 After the state Liberal Party ended the Coalition in Queensland a few months before the 1983 Queensland state election (the National Party was traditionally the senior partner in the non-Labor Coalition in Queensland), Bjelke-Petersen played up fears of a Labor-Liberal coalition and led the Nationals to victory, claiming 41 seats in the 82-seat Legislative Assembly of Queensland—one short of a majority.
 He then persuaded two Liberals to cross the floor and join the Nationals, allowing them to govern in their own right for the first time.
 At the following election, in 1986, the Nationals won an outright majority for the only time, winning a record 55% of the seats in Queensland parliament.